How to Find a Last-Minute Subletter to Take Over Your Apartment Lease

 - Have them fill out a rental application and provide references so you can check their rental history.
 Your landlord will likely want to see this as well.

-- Take pictures of what your apartment looks like before the start of the sublease.
+- Take pictures of what your rental unit looks like before the start of the sublease.
 That way, any damage your subletter does will be their responsibility to pay for or repair.

 - Collect a security deposit.